 The Issuer shows a low degree of geographical diversification with the most part of its sales recorded in the Spanish Market as of the end of 2023.
-However, the Group has exposition to the Latin American markets, especially to Guatemala and Honduras, where the Group records a greater concentration of business, and to Dominican Republic and Colombia, where the Group has increased significantly its activity in the first semester of 2023.
-Additionally, as fuel and food prices have continued to rise over the past few months, future projections are likely to worsen.
+However, the Group has growing exposition to the Latin American markets, especially to Dominican Republic, Colombia, Guatemala and Honduras, where the Group records a greater concentration of business, and to Panama, where the Group has increased significantly its activity in the first semester of 2024.
+Additionally, as prices have continued to rise over the past few months, future projections might worsen.
 Therefore, deterioration of the economy of these markets could have a material adverse effect on the financial condition and the results of operations of the Group.